david-cattermole/mayaMatchMoveSolver/docs/source/tools_createnode.rst

 See the video tutorial
 `Using 3DEqualizer with mmSolver - Copy 2D Tracks <https://david-cattermole.github.io/mayaMatchMoveSolver/tutorial.html#using-3dequalizer-with-mmsolver-copy-2d-tracks>`_
-for a step-by-step example of the usage.
+for a step-by-step example of the tool.

 .. note::
     The ``Copy 2D Tracks`` tool uses the "First Frame is Frame" parameter on the Camera in 3DEqualizer to correctly synchronise frame numbers between Maya and 3DEqualizer.
-For an efficient workflow, it is recommended to correctly set "First Frame is Frame".
+It is recommended to correctly set "First Frame is Frame".

 2D Tracks Rolling Shutter Correction
 ++++++++++++++++++++++++++++++++++++